RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### Importing Save Files

-On sites like [GameFAQs](http://gamefaqs.com/) you can find many save files for PlayStation games, these are either disk images of peoples' memory cards or hacked memory cards with a save file that gets you to a certain point in the game or gives you a character with many levels/gold/items, however the game works.
+On sites like [GameFAQs](http://gamefaqs.com/) you can find many save files for PlayStation games.
+Different emulators often use different save file formats, so you must convert such files to a suitable format.

-All the different PlayStation emulators (ePSXe, PCSX, Bleem, PSEmu, etc) and memory card dumper hardware (DexDrive, MadCatz Data Deck) use a different memory card save format, so you often can't just copy these downloaded save files right onto the Pi.

-First you must use a memory card manager utility to convert from one format to the format suitable for RetroPie's PCSX-based emulators.
 One such tool is [Memory Card Manager 1.4 by Aldo Vargas](http://www.aldostools.org/memmanager.html).
-Download this and `MSVBVM50.DLL`, and run `MemManager.exe`.
-It looks like this:
+Download this and `MSVBVM50.DLL`, and run `MemManager.exe`:

 ![MemManager Screenshot](http://i.imgur.com/AqxfVpy.png)